icm7216/dvdvrconv/README.md

 On Windows, you can use the included dvd-vr command.

 On WSL(ubuntu), you can use the dvd-vr command that you have compiled yourself.
+*  See the section below, "install dependent libraries for WSL(ubuntu)"

 #### use_customize_title, base_dst_name, number_list